arbor-sim/arbor/doc/morphology.rst

 Morphology
 ==========

 A cell's *morphology* describes both its geometry and branching structure.
 Morphologies in Arbor are modelled as a set of one dimensional cables of variable radius, joined together to form a tree.
 The geometry is given by a series of sample points, which comprise a three-dimensional location and a cross-sectional radius of the cell at that point.

 Sample Trees
 ------------

-A *sample tree* is a sample-based description of a cell's morphology that is simple and flexible to support the diverse descriptions of cell morphologies (e.g. SWC, NeuroLicida, NeuroML), and to support tools that iteratively construct cell morphologies (e.g. L-system generators, interactive cell-builders).
+A *sample tree* is a sample-based description of a cell's morphology that is designed to support both the diverse descriptions of cell morphologies (e.g. SWC, NeuroLicida, NeuroML), and tools that iteratively construct cell morphologies (e.g. L-system generators, interactive cell-builders).

-The building block used to define a morphology in a sample tree is a *sample*, which is a three-dimensionsal *location*, with a *radius* and *tag* meta-data.
+The building block of sample trees is a *sample*, which is a three-dimensionsal *location*, with a *radius* and *tag* meta-data.

-.. csv-table:: Fields that define a *sample*.
+.. csv-table:: Fields that define a sample.
    :widths: 10, 10, 30

    **Field**,   **Type**, **Description**